NETWAYS/jenkins-training/Beispiel/07_plugins.md

   * Install the 'Cobertura' Plugin
 * Steps:
   * Navigate to the Plugin Manager
-  * Search for and install the 'Cobertura' Plugin
+  * Search for and install the 'Cobertura' and 'Violations' plugin
+  * Restart Jenkins

 !SLIDE supplemental exercises
 # Lab ~~~SECTION:MAJOR~~~.~~~SECTION:MINOR~~~: Installing A Plugin